clojuredocs/guides/articles/language/core_overview.md

     (println x))) ; prints 2
 ```

-Let bindings are immutable and can be destructured.
+Let bindings are immutable and can be destructured, the syntax of which can be found in the [function arguments destructuring guide](functions.html#destructuring_of_function_arguments).

-TBD: link to the section about destructuring

 <a id="def_desc"></a>
 ### def